Data Plane Audit Logs

 Audit Log Formats

-Data Plane audit logs are parsed and represented as JSON formatted records in third-party tools.
+Data Plane audit logs are parsed and represented as JSON-formatted records in third-party tools.
+Each forwarded audit log record follows a schema specific to its audit log type.

-Schema for First Line
+First Line Schema

 Field